If this hog from Russia is real, it might be the biggest of all time.

 Some time later, both men were able to find a blood trail and eventually track the boar to a place where it was bedded down, but still alive.
 Maximov then fired again, which enraged the hog and sent it into a full charge at both men.
 Quickly, a third shot was fired that finally brought down King Kong Hog.

 Both men together couldn't move the pig so they tied it to Maximov's truck and drove it into the nearby village of Shokurov.
 From there, it was weighed out to an incredible 1,179 pounds!
 However, that's not all.
-The shoulder height measured out to five and half feet of pure giant hog.
+The shoulder height measured out to 5 1/2 feet.

-For comparison, Hogzilla, the giant pig from Georgia that made rounds back in 2004, weighed in at only 794 pounds and had a shoulder height of 3 feet, 3 inches.
+For comparison, "Hogzilla," the giant pig from Georgia that made its rounds back in 2004, weighed in at only 794 pounds and had a shoulder height of 3 feet, 3 inches.
 It was huge for the United States, but parts of Europe and Asia have boars even bigger.

-As you can see, this hog from Russia is huge.
+As you can see, this Russian hog is huge.

-As we all know, the problem with the Internet is that photos can be photoshopped.
-Is this photo and story real?
-We can't 100 percent say for sure.
+As we all know, the problem with the Internet is that photos can be doctored.
+Is this story legitimate?
+We can't be 100-percent sure.
 Considering it came from Russia, with little other evidence than these photos, we just don't know.

-However, one thing to keep in mind, they say a picture is worth a thousand words, and in this case, that might be all we have.
+However, one thing to keep in mind, they say a picture is worth 1,000 words, and in this case, that might be all we have.